Categories

 For six years, I combined my position as a researcher at LAAS-CNRS with the one as project manager in a Toulouse-based SME – Elemca – that specialises in the reliability of electronic components.
 I then joined the company full time.
 It was in 2014 that I created my own enterprise, RF Microtech France, to which I devoted myself for four years.

-CAN YOU TELL US MORE ABOUT YOUR ROLE and your view of the integrated collaborative environment at IRT Saint Exupéry?
+Can you tell us more about your role and your view of the integrated collaborative environment at IRT Saint Exupery?

 I have always been enthusiastic about understanding things and especially curious about the unknown.
 Scientists prepare the ground for engineers, doing the groundwork, defining the rules and laws.
 The engineer then takes hold of the subject and makes the airplane or the radio.
 I am somewhere between the two with respect to our mission which is to enable innovation.